-When it came time to choose a course of study for college, I chose to major in Anthropology.
+When it came time to choose a course of study for college, I decided to major in Anthropology.

 I can hear you chuckling, but I loved it- I really, really did.

-I was inspired by their work, and decided to take action against injustices in the world.
-My first step was to organize “Rock for Kiva!” for our SUNY Plattsburgh Anthropology Club.
+My first step was to organize “Rock for Kiva!” as a member of the SUNY Plattsburgh Anthropology Club.

-I wanted to empower people in the other countries I was learning about to start their own businesses and take control over their life.
-Kiva’s micro loan program seemed like an excellent way to take the things I was learning in my classes and make a real world impact.
+We wanted to empower people in other countries.
+We were learning about how we could helping people start their businesses and take control of their life.
+Kiva’s microloan program seemed like an excellent way to take the things I was learning in my classes and make a real-world impact.